-- Rear addition added by Percy Cope including two bathrooms, porch and sunroom (1933). - Front boundary at Stonnington Place altered to include a timber paling fence and street front garage door entrance. - West elevation ground level rendered. - Steel and glass awning added to the west verandah. - Rear yard relandscaped. - Swimming pool added to the rear yard.
+- Rear addition added by Percy Cope including two bathrooms, porch and sunroom (1933). - Front boundary at Stonnington Place altered to include a timber paling fence and street front garage door entrance. - Original splayed entry gate to corner of Glenferrie Road and Stonnington Place replaced with a solid brick panel - Removal of louvres to first floor windows and ralterations ground floor windows with fixed metal framed windows to the ground floor to east elevation - West elevation ground level rendered and fixed panel glazing added to ground floor. - Steel and glass awning added to the west verandah. - Rear yard relandscaped. - Swimming pool added to the rear yard.